Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Path to the Teku data directory.
+The path to the Teku data directory.
 The default directory is OS-dependent:

 - macOS: `~/Library/teku`
 - Unix/Linux: `$XDG_DATA_HOME/teku` if `$XDG_DATA_HOME` is set; otherwise `~/.local/share/teku`